MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-image-analyzer.md

 * Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Service Connections**, and then choose **Image Analysis Setup**.
 Choose the **Enable Image Analyzer** check box, and then complete the steps in the assisted setup guide.

     > [!TIP]
-    > The **Image Analysis Setup** window is also where you can change the degree of confidence for attribute suggestions.
+    > The **Image Analysis Setup** page is also where you can change the degree of confidence for attribute suggestions.
 For example, if you want to require a greater degree of confidence, you can enter a higher percentage.

 ## <a name="to-analyze-an-image-of-an-item"></a>To analyse an image of an item
 The following steps describe how to analyse an image that was imported before you enabled the Image Analyser extension.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Choose the item, and then choose the **Analyze Picture** action.
-3. The **Image Analyser Attributes** window displays the detected attributes, the confidence level, and other details about the attribute.
+3. The **Image Analyzer Attributes** page displays the detected attributes, the confidence level, and other details about the attribute.
 Use the **Action to perform** options to specify what to do with the attribute.

     > [!TIP]
     > You can add the name of the attribute to the item description by choosing **Add to item description**.
 For example, this can be useful for quickly adding detail.